mugan86/angular2-4-library-generator/README.md

 ## Library data:

 * Library name (Not start with numbers and not use more than two words and word limit is 10 characters.
-Required min 5 characters).
-For example: "angular2 library"
+Required min 5 characters.
+Only characters).
+For example: "angular library"
 * Author user name.
 For example: Anartz
 * Author last name.
 For example: Mugika
 * Author email.
 For example: mugan86@gmail.com